SnapShot® Board Level EMI Shield

 - The thermoforming process in a custom mold for each application enables maximum design freedom

-- SnapShot fits your board layout rather than you having to lay out your board to accommodate a square or rectangular EMI can:
+- SnapShot® EMI shield fits your board layout rather than you having to lay out your board to accommodate a square or rectangular boards.
+As a part of custom board level shielding, we can design them to suit any of the following:

 - Irregular lines